mdancho84/mdancho84.github.io/_drafts/which-data-science-skills-are-important.md

 * How to learn the skills
 * Why this approach to learning skills works (based on examining 4 case studies)

-# Why you should learn these skills
+# 1. The skills that separated David from everyone else

 If you want to become a data scientist, you'll need to learn how to generate value for your organizations.
 I've written about [how data scientists create value for organizations here](https://www.business-science.io/business/2019/05/23/how-to-become-a-fiancial-data-scientist.html).
-But, in general, you complete a process (called the data science process), which involves learning these skills.
+But, in general, you complete a process (called the data science process), which involves learning these data science skills.

 ![](/assets/data_science_plan.jpg)

-Data scientists that learn these skills can convince employers to hire them.
-And that's really important.
-Here's why.
+<p class="date text-center">The skills needed to become a data scientist</p>

+David learned these skills and was able to convince employers to hire him.
+The result was an instant $50,000 increase to his salary and not to mention is in a career that he's super excited about.

-According to Glassdoor, learning these data science skills [can have this effect on your salary](https://www.glassdoor.com/Salaries/pittsburgh-data-scientist-salary-SRCH_IL.0,10_IM684_KO11,25.htm?clickSource=searchBtn) (if you live in Pittsburgh PA like I do, I encourage you to check your own locale).
+Further to my point, according to Glassdoor, learning these data science skills [can turn into a $126,722 career](https://www.glassdoor.com/Salaries/pittsburgh-data-scientist-salary-SRCH_IL.0,10_IM684_KO11,25.htm?clickSource=searchBtn) (if you live in Pittsburgh PA like I do, I encourage you to check your own locale).

 ![](/assets/glassdoor_data_scientist_salary.jpg)